tracee/tracee/core/README.md

 and passing-policy.
 These policies are called __profiles__.
 TracEE ships with a small set of standard profiles.
 They are encoded within java property files.

-The preconfigured profiles are shipped with the `tracee-core` module under [META-INF/tracee.default.properties](META-INF/tracee.default.properties).
+The preconfigured profiles are shipped with the `tracee-core` module defined in [tracee.default.properties](src/main/resources/META-INF/tracee.default.properties).

 You may create new profiles within your application or overwrite values from the tracee.default.properties file.
 Just create a file with the name `META-INF/tracee.properties` in your application resource directory.